William Haughey, Baron Haughey

-Sir William Haughey, Baron Haughey, (born 2 July 1956) is a Scottish businessman, philanthropist and chair of City Facilities Management Holdings Ltd.
+William Haughey, Baron Haughey (born 2 July 1956) is a Scottish businessman, philanthropist and chair of City Facilities Management Holdings Ltd.

 Career

 Haughey was educated at Holyrood Secondary School followed by Langside College.
 He then worked in the refrigeration and air-conditioning industry in Abu Dhabi before returning to Scotland to set up his own business with £70,000 of savings he had accrued.
 He founded City Refrigeration, a refrigeration equipment and maintenance supplier, with his wife Susan in 1985.